MrFriendCS/H-CS/docs/H-CS-SDD.md

 ```

 **Notes:**
-* The `stop` value is always one more than the last element to be included.
+* The `stop` value is always one more than the last character to be included.
 * The number of characters selected can be calculated using `stop`-`start`

 ``` python